xeenon/homebridge-samsung-tv/README.md

 ##Installation
 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g git+https://github.com/mmende/homebridge-samsungtv-control.git`
+2. Install this plugin using: `npm install -g homebridge-samsungtv-control`
 3. Update your configuration file.
 See the sample below.

 ##Configuration